ifm/developerportal/v1.1.30/_sources/Technology/VPU/ssh.md.txt

 ## Upload the public key to the VPU

-Uploading the public (`.pub`) ssh key to the VPU is achieved via the ifm3d library.
+Uploading the public (`.pub`) SSH key to the VPU is achieved via the ifm3d library.
 The device configuration includes a parameter for authorized keys: `authorized_keys`.
 It is empty by default.

 ```bash